AlignGPT-VL/AlignGPT_family/README.md

 We recommend to use docker to prepare the environment.

-1. Clone this repository and navigate to AlignGPT folder
+1. Clone this repository and navigate to AlignGPT_family folder

 ```bash
 git clone https://github.com/AlignGPT-VL/AlignGPT_family.git